What kinds of activities does the program support?

 If I meet the eligibility criteria, am I guaranteed funding?

-No. Demand for Creative Victoria funding is high, and this is a competitive program.
-Please do not assume you’ll be successful, or enter into commitments based on that assumption, before receiving formal notification of the outcome of your funding.
-If you were successful once, that is no guarantee that you’ll be successful again.
-Applications may be refused at the absolute discretion of the decision-makers.
+Please do not assume you’ll be successful, or enter into commitments based on that assumption, before receiving formal notification of the outcome of your application.

 Is Touring Victoria funding able to cover costs for non-Victorians?